haxe4e/haxe4e/CONTRIBUTING.md

 ### Source Code Formatting

-Before committing your code format it using the [vegardit.com Eclipse formatter rules](https://github.com/vegardit/vegardit-maven-parent/blob/main/src/etc/eclipse-formatter.xml).
+Before committing your code ensure it is formatted according the [vegardit.com Eclipse formatter rules](https://github.com/vegardit/vegardit-maven-parent/blob/main/src/etc/eclipse-formatter.xml).

 IntelliJ users can use the [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter) plugin to import and use the formatter settings.